 • The cut pieces are then placed in the dehydrator trays in such a way that, there is adequate space between them to support dehydration evenly.
 It is advisable to ensure that only a single layer of mushrooms are placed on each tray.
 Even though the pieces shrink post dehydration, they should not be piled together.

-• For best results, the mushrooms should be slowly dehydrated overnight at about one hundred degrees Fahrenheit.
+• How long to dehydrate mushrooms for best results – the mushrooms should be slowly dehydrated overnight at about one hundred degrees Fahrenheit.
 However, the process of dehydration can be sped up depending on the needs of the people by increasing the temperature.
 It is crucial that the mushrooms end up soft at the end of dehydration and not crispy.

 • Once the dehydration process is complete, the dried mushrooms can be removed from the dehydrator to allow them to cool.
 For long shelf life, the dehydrated mushrooms need to be stored in airtight boxes, away from sunlight.